mkane968/Text-Mining-with-Student-Papers/data/data_management.md

 **Portfolios:** Download all ZIP folders and extract all student portfolios into a SINGLE folder on local machine.
 Run the following code to convert all documents in the file to txt files: `textutil -convert txt /path/to/DOCX/files/*.docx`

-**Metadata*:** Download all csv files and consolidate into one master file using the Excel consolidate method OR dataframe.append in Python (need to test to see which is easier for multiple files).
+**Metadata:** Download all csv files and consolidate into one master file using the Excel consolidate method OR dataframe.append in Python (need to test to see which is easier for multiple files).